When to use this Format

-CSV (or comma-separated values) is one of the most commonly used data exchange formats.
-In Integrator, you can actually define what character is used as a separator between values and lines, as well as other parameters.
+CSV (or comma-separated values) is one of the most commonly used data exchange Formats.
+In Etlworks Integrator, you can actually define what character is used as a separator between values and lines, as well as other parameters.

 Below are the available parameters:

-- Delimiter - a character used as a delimiter between values.
-The default is comma:
+Delimiter: a character used as a delimiter between values.
+The default is the comma:

-- Enclosure Character- a character used to enclose fields in.
-By default, only the fields that contain Delimiter will be enclosed.
-Enable Always enclose to enclose all fields.
+Enclosure Character: a character used to enclose the field value.
+By default, only the values that contain Delimiter will be enclosed.
+Enable

 datis the default extension.

 Has multiline records: enable this if you expect to have multi-line records in the source document.
 It only works if

 Ignore Byte order mark character (BOM): uncheck this option if you do not want the parser to ignore the byte order mark character (